CSAT, NPS, CES And Beyond: Turning Customer Experience into Customer Success

 - More repeat business

-But there’s a lot more to getting the most out of customer satisfaction.
+But there’s a lot more to building the best possible customer experience than simply resolving issues.
 The concept of customer satisfaction is reactive.
 It’s your company responding to the customer’s needs — even if your support team resolves it quickly, your customer was in a state of need.

 If your customer is in a state of need, this indicates that there’s room for improvement in your customer experience.
-Once you’ve resolved your customer’s needs and produced customer satisfaction, there’s still room to improve and that next level of improvement is called customer success.
+Once you’ve resolved your customer’s needs, there’s still room to improve.
+That next level of improvement is called customer success.

 Understanding Customer Success